-UPDATE – May 2025: This article outlines Virginia Governor Glenn Youngkin’s Executive Directive Number Five, issued in September 2023.
-The directive instructed state leaders to review AI’s legal, workforce, and economic implications and deliver actionable recommendations by December 1, 2023.
-While the state has not released a comprehensive AI regulatory framework as of May 2025, the directive helped initiate Virginia’s exploration of AI policy, ethics, and modernization.
-BABL AI continues to track state-level developments and offers AI risk and compliance assessments tailored to evolving public sector guidance.
+UPDATE – MAY 2025: This article outlines Virginia Governor Glenn Youngkin’s Executive Directive Number Five, issued in September 2023.
+The directive instructed state agencies to study AI’s legal, workforce, and economic implications and provide recommendations by December 1, 2023.
+While Virginia has not enacted a comprehensive AI regulatory framework as of May 2025, the directive laid groundwork for broader state engagement with AI ethics, education, and modernization.
+BABL AI continues to monitor these developments and offers AI risk assessments and compliance support tailored to public sector needs.

 ORIGINAL STORY: